dumdles/dumdles/README.md

 - 👋 Hi, I’m @dumdles
 - 👀 I’m interested in computer engineering and computer science!
-- 🌱 I’m currently a Year 1 student at Singapore Polytechnic taking on a Diploma in Computer Engineering.
+- 🌱 I’m currently a Year 1 student at Singapore Polytechnic taking on a Full-time Diploma in Computer Engineering.
-- 💞️ I’m looking to collaborate on simple and basic projects!

 📫 Contact Me:
 - Email: dylansfchong@gmail.com